ShadeSlider/onPHP-Inception/README.md

 #Main features
 - Extremely fast implementation of standard CRUD functionality
-- Fully established testing enviroment
+- Fully established testing environment
 - Many convenient helper classes and methods to ease the pain of writing code for some repetitive operations

 #Dependencies